Sports in the Las Vegas metropolitan area: National Basketball Association

+In early 2024, NBA Commissioner Adam Silver stated that the NBA was seriously considering Las Vegas for an expansion team.
+Meanwhile, Oak View Group has plans a 20,000-seat arena on a 25 acre site adjacent to the Brightline West Las Vegas station.
+This project is part of a larger 66 acre development envisioned as a sports and entertainment district.
+According to Tim Leiweke, CEO of Oak View Group, it would be a prime location for future growth in Las Vegas' gaming and entertainment corridor.

 Major League Soccer

 The local media reported in the summer of 2008 that Las Vegas was on the short list of cities Major League Soccer (MLS) was considering for an expansion franchise in the near future.
 After a controversial campaign by Mayor Carolyn Goodman and Cordish Company to use public dollars for a new taxpayer-funded stadium, the proposal faced public backlash before MLS ultimately decided to pass on Las Vegas in February 2015.

+Wes Edens, cofounder of Fortress Investment Group, had originally expressed interest in having a Major League Soccer team based in Las Vegas as an expansion along with a soccer-specific stadium adjacent to the Brightline West Las Vegas station.
+The stadium could have a capacity of at least 25,000 spectators and have the potential team name of the Las Vegas Villains.

 Minor league professional teams

 Baseball

 Las Vegas is home to the Las Vegas Aviators of the Pacific Coast League (AAA), who play at Las Vegas Ballpark.
 The park is in a part of Summerlin that lies outside the Las Vegas city limits.
 Established in 1983, the team had previously played as the Las Vegas Stars from 1983 until 2000 and later the Las Vegas 51s from 2001 until 2018 at Cashman Field until the opening of their new ballpark in 2019.
 The Aviators are currently the AAA affiliate of the Oakland Athletics.

 When the team came to Las Vegas in 1983 they became the first professional sports team to play in Las Vegas since the Las Vegas Wranglers baseball club who played from 1947 to 1952 and 1957 to 1958.